JuliaWeb/HTTP.jl/docs/src/examples.md

     return id
 end

-#CORS headers that show what kinds of complex requests are allowed to API
+# CORS headers that show what kinds of complex requests are allowed to API
 headers = [
     "Access-Control-Allow-Origin" => "*",
     "Access-Control-Allow-Headers" => "*",
-    "Access-Control-Allow-Methods" => "POST;GET;OPTIONS"
+    "Access-Control-Allow-Methods" => "POST, GET, OPTIONS" ]
-]

 #=
 JSONHandler minimizes code by automatically converting the request body to JSON to pass to the other service functions automatically.
-JSONHandler recieves the body of the response from the other service funtions =# function JSONHandler(req::HTTP.Request)
+JSONHandler recieves the body of the response from the other service funtions and sends back a success response code
+=#
+function JSONHandler(req::HTTP.Request)
     # first check if there's any request body